 Apart from cash and cash equivalents, company's majority of the financial assets are in the form of trade receivables only.
 Customer credit risk is managed by each business unit subject to the Company's established policy, procedures and control relating to customer credit risk management.
 As significant portion of the company's sale is in cash (all prepaid services), total trade receivables outstanding at the reporting date are also not significant in comparison of the company's total revenue.
-These trade receivables are in the form of the company's total revenue.
-These trade receivables are in the form of the company's total revenue.
-These trade receivables are in the form of the company's total revenue.
-These trade receivables are in the form of the company's total revenue.
+These trade receivables are in-interest bearing and are generally on credit term of 30-60 days.
+The Company regularly monitors its outstanding customer receivables.